klaarnut/user-docs/en/glossary.md

 ## R
 **Right Menu**

 The menu on the right hand under the Admin Top Bar.
-It's mostly for current page configuration and to switch to other page.
+It's mostly for current page configuration and to switch to other pages.

 ## S
 **Section**